 Monitoring social media networks and any related blogs is especially important for consumer-facing companies.
 Being aware of mentions of your business online will help you to identify what your customers are saying about you, when they are communicating and the channels that they’re using to do so.

-As well as enabling you to engage with your audience online, monitoring the online conversation allow you to spot a potentially damaging comment or issue as it happens – allowing you to take action immediately before it escalates.
+As well as enabling you to engage with your audience online, monitoring the online conversation allows you to spot a potentially damaging comment or issue as it happens – allowing you to take action immediately before it escalates.

 Once you have processes in place to monitor the conversation about your company; you need to know how to effectively measure progress.
 To be able to do this, you need to establish what’s ‘normal’ for your company.
 Look at the online mentions over a period of a few months and work out an average percentage of neutral, positive and negative comments.